stefan-kolb/nucleus/README.md

     Authorization: Basic thebase64encodedcredentialsstring

-#### Special characters (umlauts, ...)
+#### Special characters

-The usage of special characters, for instance german umlauts as ä, ö and ü may cause issues with some platforms.
+The usage of special characters, for instance german umlauts may cause issues with some platforms.
-Please make sure to select the correct encoding for your credentials before encoding them with base64:
+Please make sure to select the correct encoding for your credentials before encoding them with Base64:

-* Stackato 3.4.2
-  * Different encodings cause the requests to crash and return status 500
+* Stackato 3.4.2: Different encodings cause the requests to crash and return status 500

 ### Application logs